shahvezjumani/EAD_Project/README.md

 - **React.js:** For building an interactive and dynamic user interface.
 - **Tailwind CSS:** For sleek and responsive styling.
 - **JavaScript, HTML, CSS:** Core technologies for structure, logic, and styling.
-- **Local Storage:** To save user data locally, ensuring a seamless and persistent experience for future visits.
+- **Database:** To save user data, ensuring a seamless and persistent experience for future visits.

 ## 🛠️ Key Features
 - **Editable Sections:** Users can customize their profile picture, bio, skills, projects, and more.
 - **Theme Selector:** Multiple color themes to match personal branding.
-- **Data Persistence:** All changes are saved in the browser using local storage.
+- **Data Persistence:** All changes are saved in the Database .
 - **User-Friendly Interface:** Intuitive design for easy editing and navigation.

 ## 📸 Video